tiohsa/redmine_canvas_gantt/README.md

 - Redmine 6.x
 - Ruby 3.x
-- Node.js 20+ for SPA build and frontend development
+- Node.js 20+ only for building the SPA or running frontend development tools; Node.js is not required for normal Redmine operation when prebuilt assets are used
 - REST API enabled in Redmine

+### Supported browsers

+Use a current desktop version of Chrome, Edge, Firefox, or Safari with HTML5 Canvas, ES modules, and `localStorage` enabled.
+Internet Explorer is not supported.
+Mobile browsers and embedded webviews are not part of the supported test matrix.

 ### Security and impact

 - Database migration: none
 - Added permissions: `view_canvas_gantt`, `edit_canvas_gantt`
-- Uninstall: remove the plugin directory and restart Redmine
+- Uninstall: remove the plugin directory and restart Redmine.
+Redmine plugin settings, including stored baselines, and each user's browser `localStorage` are not automatically deleted; remove them separately if data removal is required.

 ## Installation